 To prevent the risk of excessive enclosure leakage current from external equipment attached to the RS-232, printer or video ports, the protective earth paths must be isolated to ensure proper connection.

 This isolation should ensure that the cable shields are isolated at the peripheral end of the cable.

-See "Appendix B: Specifications" regarding connections and communications.
+See "Appendix B: Specifications" on page 201 regarding connections and communications.